 Mountain bikes are tough and reliable bikes that can handle almost anything you use them for.
-Their toughness and comfortability make them a good choice for longer rides and because they can handle any type of terrain their perfect for any rides that include unpaved sections.
+Their toughness and comfort make them a good choice for longer rides and because they can handle any type of terrain they are perfect for any rides that include unpaved sections.

 Because mountain bikes are comfortable and can take a bitting they have become one of the most popular bike types, you can use them for almost any type of ride.

 If you what to learn more about all the pros and cons of using mountain bikes for long rides, read this article!